nadelstein/ResearchGroup/_pages/home.md

 ---

 <p><img src="/assets/images/photoAdelstein.jpg" alt="photo of Prof Adelstein" width="100"/>
 Nicole Adelstein has a Ph.D. in Materials Science and Engineering from UC Berkeley.
 Her undergraduate BA degree was in Interdisciplinary Chemistry and Physics from Reed College.
-She was at Lawrence Livermore National Laboratory for three years as a postdoc until starting at San Francisco State Universisy (SFSU).  </p>
+She was at Lawrence Livermore National Laboratory for three years as a postdoc until starting at San Francisco State University (SFSU).  </p>

 The Adelstein Research Group seeks to understand and improve materials for electrochemical technologies, with a focus on Li-ion batteries.
 We study atomic-scale processes, such as diffusion, in battery materials, using first-principles (quantum mechanics) simulations.

 ## Current Members ##
-* Myco Torres (since F22)
-* Anastasia Ovnnichov (since S22)
+* Anastasia Ovchinnikov (since S22)
 * Janet Zhen (since F22, with Jingjing Qiu)
 * Ginzu Fung (since S22, with Jingjing Qiu)
 * Salma Ahmed (since F20)
 * Oskar Garcia (since S20)

 ## Former Members ##
+* Myco Torres (F22)
 * Johana Aleman (S20)
 * Michael Coates (F20-F21)
 * Tracy Nguyen (S20)